MindfusionSoftware/JavaScript.Chart/README.md

 ## About MindFusion.Charting

-The MindFusion.Charting library provides to **HTML5** / **JavaScript** applications the ability to create and display various kinds of **charts and gauges**.
+MindFusion's [JavaScript Charting Library](https://mindfusion.dev/javascript-chart.html), a part of [MindFusion.JavaScript Pack](https://mindfusion.dev/javascript-pack.html), provides to **HTML5** / **JavaScript** applications the ability to create and display various kinds of **charts and gauges**.
 The component supports **bar, pie, doughnut, scatter, bubble, candlestick, line, area, radar and polar charts**.
 Many features of the chart output can be customized in a way that suits your project best.
 Charts can have different styles, colors, fonts and pictures.
 The control's programming model comprises more than 200 methods and properties.

-The product's web page is [https://mindfusion.dev/javascript-chart.html](https://mindfusion.dev/javascript-chart.html) and it is part of MindFusion Pack for JavaScript, which can be downloaded at [https://mindfusion.dev/javascript-pack.html](https://mindfusion.dev/javascript-pack.html).

 ## Getting Started